 As servants, we have immense responsibilities.
 In the privilege of giving this talk this morning, I would like to speak to the respected Buddhist monks, academics, the scholars and the devoted lay people.
 I would like to speak to the young people, who are sometimes referred to as the ‘me’ generation.
 Unfortunately, the ‘me’ generation was also found in previous generations as well.

 I would like to give my qualifications for speaking to the monks.
 I am a former Theravada Thai Buddhist monk.
-Secondly, I have the privilege for more than 40 years to teach a Vipassana retreat at the invitation of the Lord Abbot of the Thai monastery in Bodh Gaya.
-For the last 18 years, I have the privilege to teach Vipassana meditation retreats at Sarnath Monastery at the invitation of the Lord Abbot there.
-My connections with India and Buddha-Dhamma in India is very important to me.
+Secondly, I have had the privilege for more than 40 years to teach a Vipassana retreat at the invitation of the Lord Abbot of the Thai monastery in Bodh Gaya.
+For the last 18 years, I have had the privilege to teach Vipassana meditation retreats at Sarnath Monastery at the invitation of the Lord Abbot there.
+My connections with India and Buddha-Dhamma in India are very important to me.

 With regard to the monks. there are aspects which are precious as a path of exploration.
 The Dhamma is not about revolution but making changes and seeing what need to be developed.

 In one of my books [Freedom of the Spirit], I interviewed Venerable Ajahn Buddhadasa.
 I asked him one or two questions about monks.
 I also asked him about education.
 There is one important feature of monk’s life in the ordained Sangha.